Localizing Multiple Radiation Sources Actively with a Particle Filter: Introduction

 An associated cluster of articles embraces active localization; here, studies considering a single source are referred to first.
 The procedure set out in \cite{huo_autonomous_2020} localizes the source via a particle filter enhanced with a Markov chain Monte Carlo method; the search strategy alone adopts a partially observable Markov decision process subsuming a reward function based on the Shannon entropy.
 Another concept that employs the entropy is exposed in \cite{pinkam_informative_2020}.
 Further, article \cite{liu_localizing_2022} proposes a combination of a particle filter and an unscented Kalman filter to estimate the source position in each axis separately; the robot is driven directly towards the point where the source is anticipated.

 Finally, related work on the active localization of multiple sources is summarized.
-Article \cite{mascarich_autonomous_2022} focuses on sophisticated radiation mapping rather than source localization; the proposed framework is able to reconstruct a 3D map with an unmanned aircraft system (UAS) in a GNSS-denied environment, and different isotopes can be distinguished.
+Article \cite{mascarich_autonomous_2022} focuses on sophisticated radiation mapping rather than source localization; the proposed framework is able to reconstruct a 3D map with an unmanned aircraft system (UAS) in a satellite navigation-denied environment, and different isotopes can be distinguished.
 Another UAS-based approach exploits contour following supported by sampling in a suitable region of interest \cite{newaz_uav-based_2016}; the localization is performed with a variational Bayesian algorithm.
-The authors of \cite{ristic_information_2010} propose 2D localization via a particle filter involving progressive correction and apply a search strategy based on maximizing the Renyi divergence; a relevant experimental verification demonstrated the capability of retrieving up to two sources.
+The authors of \cite{ristic_information_2010} propose 2D localization via a particle filter involving progressive correction and apply a search strategy based on maximizing the Rényi divergence; a relevant experimental verification demonstrated the capability of retrieving up to two sources.
 In article \cite{anderson_mobile_2022}, a particle filter is also used to localize sources in 3D; moreover, the radioactive decay and attenuation of the radiation in the obstacles can be modeled, thanks to automatic identification of the isotopes.
 During the search, a pre-determined number of measurements are conducted; the choice of the optimal trajectory is FIM-based.
-Nonetheless, the above-mentioned studies do not demonstrate the capability of retrieving multiple sources while ensuring that the entire region is explored, albeit not along the pre-planned trajectory; importantly, our research embodies an attempt to address such a niche.
+Nonetheless, the above-mentioned studies do not demonstrate the capability of retrieving multiple sources while ensuring that the entire region is explored; importantly, our research proposes an attempt to address such a deficiency.

 The problems, scenarios, and preconditions in this article can be described as follows: Let us have an unknown number of radioactive sources that are concealed in a known region of interest (ROI) defined by a polygon with holes (static obstacles).
 A single unmanned ground vehicle (UGV) equipped to control its linear and angular velocity is available; the UGV carries an accurate self-localization system and a radiation detector which provides a counts per second (CPS) value at a constant sampling period.
 The goal is to localize all of the sources as quickly as possible; the result is expected to be independent of the starting position of the robot, and the robot must not leave the ROI or cross the obstacles.
 The proposed algorithms are verified through simulations exploiting the real-world dataset acquired during our previous research \cite{gabrlik_automated_2021}.